tablature-viewer/tablature-viewer.github.io/README.md

 For firefox there is [Update Bookmark](https://addons.mozilla.org/en-US/firefox/addon/replace-bookmark/) which reduces the amount of clicks you have to do to update an existing bookmark.

 ## Feature roadmap
-- Make sure the Initialize action is called when the fragment changes (either due to popstate or by navigating to a different tab manually)
-- Make sure the tablature gets focus after clicking 'New' or 'About'
 - Consider https://tny.im/ for shortening to more readable URLs that include the title of the tablature
-- Show error messages when an action fails
 - Basic analytics?
-- Look into using woff2 instead of ttf
 - [Dynamic bookmarks support](https://github.com/DaniloNovakovic/chrome-dynamic-bookmarks/issues/63)
 - Autoscroll
 - Dedicated version for chord sheets